Ben-Roach/Adventure/README.md

 ## Acknowledgments

-* Shoutouts to the creators of ZORK and Colossal Cave Adventure for concieving a game genre that seems simple to program but is decievingly complex.
-It's been a fun project so far.
+* Shoutouts to the creators of ZORK and Colossal Cave Adventure for developing a game genre that seems simple to program but is decievingly complex.
+It's been a frustratingly fun project so far.